drupal-composer/drupal-project/README.md

     1. Under the environment variables tab in the project settings, add the url for the destination repository in the `PANTHEON_REPO` variable.
 1. Install Drupal locally:
     1. Clone the github repository and run `composer install` to install Drupal.
 (You may need to increase your memory limit or execute `php -d memory_limit=3G /path/to/composer install`.)
-    1. Commit the `composer.lock` file, and any other files in the project directory that have not been ignored.
+    1. Commit the `composer.lock` file, and files that have been initialized for customization, like `robots.txt`.

 ## What does the original drupal-composer/drupal-project template do?